 The harmony of the Javanese civilization in Yogyakarta is not merely reflected by its people.
-The region also owns a long list of religious tourist attraction.
-That is proved with the existence of temples that are found in almost every corner.
+The region also owns a long list of religious tourist attractions.
+That is proved by the existence of temples that are found in almost every corner.
 A temple that must be put on the list is Sari Temple.

-After known to be lost for centuries, Sari Temple was found broken in the early 1920s.
+The temple has been lost for centuries.
+It is then found broken in the early 1920s.
 Since then, the government did a long restoration.
 One of the biggest losses of the temple is the stone fence around the temple.
-And the gateway which was guarded with two Dwarapala statues holding a bludgeon.
+It was once a gateway that guards by two Dwarapala statues holding a bludgeon.

-Other than Kalasan, Sari Temple was also built as a present.
-Both constructions start in the same period – by the order of Rakai Panangkaran, the king of Mataram.
+Same to the Kalasan temple, the Sari temple is built as a present.
+Both constructions start in the same period.
+The order to build the temple comes from the same king, Rakai Panangkaran, the king of Mataram.
 While Kalasan is home to worship the Goddess Tara.
-Sari temple once was a dorm for the Buddhist priests.
-Where the monk can rest, pray and study.
+Sari temple once was a dorm for Buddhist priests.

-At that time, 2 majority religion is Hindu and Buddhists.
-On the south side of Java people practice Buddhist.
-And on the other side of the region, people worship Shiva.
-Then the marriage between Rakai Panangkaran with Pramodawardhani.
-A princess from the Syailendra dynasty, who practice Buddhism changes it all.
+At that time, the 2 majority religions are Hindu and Buddhist.
+The south side of Java people practices Buddhism.
+And on the other side, people worship Shiva.
+Then the marriage between Rakai Panangkaran with Pramodawardhani, a princess from the Syailendra dynasty, who practices Buddhism changes it all.

 Then Kalasan and Sari temple, another two Buddhist temples during his life as a king.
 People were all living in harmony even with diversity.
 This story finally becomes a stake and a reminder of tolerance and respect in divergence.

 Sari temple once was a 3 story floor.
 The upper floor once is room to keep religious manuscripts for studying.
 However, the items are now nowhere to be found.
-What left is empty niches frames with carvings that once used to keep sculptures.
-The same situation ends up on the lower floor.
+What is left are empty niche frames with carvings that were once used to keep sculptures.
+The same situation happens on the lower floor.

-The most outstanding part of the temple is nine stupas designed similarly as in Borobudur’s.
-Lies on the top, the stupas become a unique, identical icon that belongs to Sari temple.
-They are arranged in three straight lines, decorates the whole top.
+The most outstanding part of the temple is the nine stupas designed similarly to Borobudur’s.
+Lies on the top, the stupas become a unique, identical icon that belongs to the Sari temple.
+They are arranged in three straight lines, decorating the whole top.
 Making the temple stands precisely eight-teen meters tall.

 Another Buddhist legacy stands stunningly here are 36 reliefs of Bodhisattva.
 Carved beautifully on every side of the temple.
 In Buddhism, Bodhisattva is more than just a name.
 It’s an image of Buddha-to-be persons.
 A stage when a person finally finds enlightenment.